pixelastic/algolia-indexing/README.md

 - Patch the temporary index by removing old records and adding new ones
 - Overwrite production index with temporary one

-To keep all processing fast, it uses a secondary index (called a manifest) to store the list of objectIDs.

 ### `.verbose()`

 By default, all methods are silent.
 By calling `indexing.verbose()`, you enable